quacksouls/lyf/doc/organize.md

 > where $|X|$ counts the number of elements in the set $X$.
 The higher is the
 > value of $J(A, B)$ the more similar are the sets.
 Write a function that
 > implements the Jaccard index.
+Use your function to determine the similarity
+> between the word night, represented as the bigram array
+> `["ni", "ig", "gh", "ht"]`, and the word knight as represented by the bigram
+> array `["kn", "ni", "ig", "gh", "ht"]`.

 <!-- ====================================================================== -->